olivierperez/TwitckBot/README.md

 # ▶ Run

+1. Execute "ngrok.bat" (or "ngrok.sh" on Linux)
+   - please, avoid restarting it while you're still streaming
-1. Double click the "TwitckBot.bat" (or "TwitckBot.sh" on Linux)
+2. Execute "TwitckBot.bat" (or "TwitckBot.sh" on Linux)
-2. Wait to see a big "Ready to go!"...
+3. Wait to see a big "Ready to go!"...
-3. TwitckBot is up and running, type a command (`!help` for instance) in Twitch chat
+4. TwitckBot is up and running, type a command (`!help` for instance) in Twitch chat

 ## 📄 License